fieldtrip/website/tutorial/epilepsy.md

 The original MRI that is provided for this patient has been partially processed with the CTF software and MRIcro, and is stored in NIFTI format.
 This MRI is _not shared_ for privacy reasons.
 Nevertheless, here we will show how it was processed in FieldTrip.

 {% include markup/info %}
-For coregistration we need the original MRI with full facial details, however this is not shared.
+For coregistration we need the original MRI with full facial details, however this is not shared for reasons of anonymity.
 You should skip this section and continue after the coregistration.
 {% include markup/end %}

     mri_orig = ft_read_mri(fullfile(datadir, 'case3.nii'));